KBI issues statewide Silver Alert for missing Pratt man

 PRATT COUNTY, Kan.
-(KSNW) – On Thursday, the Pratt Police Department requested that the Kansas Bureau of Investigation (KBI) issue a statewide Silver Alert for a man missing from Pratt, Kan.
+(KSNW) – On Thursday, the Pratt Police Department requested that the Kansas Bureau of Investigation (KBI) issue a statewide Silver Alert for a man missing from Pratt.

 The whereabouts of 68-year-old Kenneth E. Gatlin are unknown, and the public’s assistance is requested to help locate him.